 The second tool allows you to automatically build a list of combinations of keywords and phrases.
 For example, if you have a list of locations that you want to prefix with a keyword, like "Italian food London", this tool will automatically build a list of phrases saving you masses of time.

-Susie, Senior Digital Creative: Pinterest
+Susie, Senior Digital Creative: Chrome plugins

 Kerry, Designer: Sketch